-The Jennifer Claire Moore Foundation’s mission is providing programs, services, and resources across Baldwin County communities and that support the social and emotional well-being of our youth.
+The Jennifer Claire Moore Foundation’s mission is to provide programs, services, and resources across Baldwin County communities that support the social and emotional well-being of youth.

 The Jennifer Claire Moore Foundation's vision is to create a compassionate and informed community that instills positive mental health and resiliency in Baldwin County youth for generations to come.

 The Foundation’s first act was establishing two Peer Helper programs at Bayside Academy and Foley High School, both of which Jennifer attended.